 Interestingly the Apostle Paul was born and raised as a Pharisee.
 Even after accepting Jesus he publicly claimed to be a Pharisee.
 Acts 23:6.
 Jesus warned his followers about the 'leaven of the Pharisees'.
 Luke 12:1 Matthew 16:6 Matthew 12:11

 Is it possible that a prominent Pharisee who was responsible for the death of Christians while Jesus was alive, didn't understand the teachings of Jesus as well as he thought he did?
 Why did the Apostle Paul say Christians should 'expel' and judge the wicked within the congregation when Jesus told us not to judge?
 Luke 6: 37, Matthew 7: 1.
 See the Law of the Christ

 There is a logical explanation why the Apostle Paul message to Christians was more strict, judgmental, and even more unloving.
 Examine the Facts About The Apostle Paul

-Anyone can get disfellowshipped from the Watchtower, - not because they're evil or immoral, but because they know too much.
+Anyone can get disfellowshipped from the organization, - not because they're evil or immoral, but because they know too much.

 Examine the reasons for disfellowshipping, disassociation, and disfellowshipping as outlined in the secret publication for Elders, 'Shepherd the Flock of God'.
 Then read what Paul says in 1 Cor.
 5:13.
 Are they acting in harmony with what the Bible says?
 Are they following the teachings of Christ 2 John 1: 9 - 11; Luke 10:26-37

-1. The Watchtower teaches that people should be hated, not necessarily because they're immoral or evil 1 Cor 5:13, but because they disagree the Watchtower's message or no longer wish to continue a life of servitude to the organization.
+1. Watchtower teaches that people should be hated, not necessarily because they're immoral or evil 1 Cor 5:13, but because they disagree with the organization's message or no longer wish to continue a life of servitude to the organization.
 Read these Watchtower quotes.
 Religious Persecution (of Jehovah's Witnesses who leave).